Updated for Q4, 2023

 From your current payroll provider, you’ll need to run a few reports.
 Depending on the provider, these reports may have different names.
 What’s important is that the report is categorized and totaled as detailed in the next two sections.

-How prior pay should be categorized
+How prior pay reports must be categorized

 - Gross Wages